 How did young people view these figures?
 What role did they fulfil for the brand?
 And how could Puma get more out of these kinds of sponsorships?

-First off, YouthSight ran a three-week online insight community with a group of millennials, to find out how they viewed celebrity brand ambassadors generally.
-What did they like about them – and what turned them off?
+First off, YouthSight ran a three-week online insight community with a target group of young people, to find out how they viewed celebrity brand ambassadors generally.
+What did they like about them?
+What turned them off?
 What kinds of things came across as authentic and inauthentic?

 Finally, we brought our young consumers together with the Puma brand team and PR agency for a co-creation workshop.
 This end-to-end innovation process injected youthful, divergent thinking into Puma’s

-Thanks to our Bright Young Minds co-creation process, Puma put in place two sponsorship engagement strategies that helped raise the profiles of Professor Green and Sergio Aguero’s roles as Puma ambassadors, gaining the brand more value from its sponsorships.
+Thanks to our co-creation process, Puma put in place two sponsorship engagement strategies that helped raise the profiles of their sponsored celebrities' roles as Puma ambassadors, gaining the brand more value from its sponsorships.